msra-nlc/MSParS_V2.0/README.md

 # MSParS-V2.0

-Code for paper "Asking Clarification Questions in Knowledge-Based Question Answering"
+Code and dataset for paper "Asking Clarification Questions in Knowledge-Based Question Answering".
+We show the running commands by taking multi-turn case as an example.

-Under Construction
+## Folder Description
+1. data.
+It contains the constructed dataset, which is split into two parts: single-turn data and multi-turn data.
+Each part contains the data of three tasks: task1--clarification identification, task2--clarification generation, task3--question answering.
+2. code.
+The code folder includes two kinds of models: classification models and genertive models.
+Task1 and task3 share the same classification models while task2 uses generative models.

 ## Task 1: Clarification Identification